VerticeOne/cloudformation-aws-vertice-cco-integration/README.md

 infrastructure in your account, including:

 - an IAM role allowing Vertice platform to access your resources,
-- an S3 bucket to store Cost and Usage Reports (CUR),
+- an S3 bucket to store Cost and Usage Reports (CUR) and optionally store Cost Optimization Recommendations Reports (COR),
 - a Cost and Usage Report definition, and
 - an AWS Data Exports report definition (COR format).